leanovate/gopter/README.md

 * A generator for regex matches
 * No parallel commands ... yet?

-Main differences to the already testing/quick package:
+Main differences to the testing/quick package:

 * Much tighter control over generators
 * Shrinkers, i.e. automatically find the minimum value falsifying a property